skeselj/capsule-network-experiments/README.md

 # Capsule Network Experiments

-Started with this code: https://github.com/gram-ai/capsule-networks
+We started with this code: https://github.com/gram-ai/capsule-networks and added support for different experiments.

-Key Files:

-train.py -> run this file

-model.py -> capsule network

-utils.py -> data loader

-cnn_model.py -> baseline AlexNet model
+Key files: train.py (trains and tests a capsule network), model.py (defines the capsule network)

+For requirements use the requirements.txt file.